Money Smart Athlete Blog

 Constantinos Massonos, Contributor

-Social justice is an essential building block for the development of a society.
-It represents the view that every person who is part of a society deserves equal rights, equal opportunities and equal treatment.
-Its importance was initially expressed in Plato’s seminal work – Politeia (Republic) – which describes an ideal just state and is considered one of the most influential works of philosophy and political theory to date.
-It is believed that it has been written at around 375 BC.
+Social justice is an essential building block for developing a society.
+It represents the view that every person deserves equal rights, opportunities, and treatment.
+Its importance was initially expressed in Plato’s seminal work, Politeia (Republic), written around 375 BC.
+The work describes an ideal just state and is considered one of the most influential works in philosophy and political theory.

-Since then, people have been fighting for social justice in different times and in different contexts.
-In modern times, and while huge progress has been made with respect to equality and justice in societies around the world, there are still several people and groups who are still fighting for issues such as racial injustice, gender pay gap and others.
+Since then, people have fought for social justice in different contexts and times.
+In modern times, significant progress has been made regarding equality and justice in societies worldwide.
+However, several people and groups still fight for issues such as racial injustice, the gender pay gap, and others.

-Sport has grown immensely throughout the 20th and 21st century, reaching viewers and fans in all the corners of the world.
-The power of sport to create positive change, by inspiring and uniting people from different backgrounds, makes it an impressive tool in the hands of decision and policymakers.
-Athletes through the years, have also used the effective platform provided by sport to take matters in their own hands and initiate social change.
+Sport has grown immensely throughout the 20th and 21st centuries, reaching viewers and fans in all corners of the world.
+The power of sport to create positive change, by inspiring and uniting people from diverse backgrounds, makes it an impressive tool for decision-makers.
+Athletes have used the effective platform sport provides to take matters into their own hands and initiate social change.

-Another tennis star, Arthur Ashe, who is the first black winner of a major men’s singles championship is more known for his social activism.
-His decision to criticize the South African apartheid racial policy led to denial of permission to play in that country’s open tournament.
-One of his greatest achievements was that he managed to mobilize his fellow tennis players to show social responsibility and financially support the foundation he created for defeating AIDS, a disease he contracted through blood transfusion.
+Another tennis star, Arthur Ashe, the first black winner of a major men’s singles championship.
+He is best known for his social activism.
+His decision to criticize South African apartheid led to his denial of permission to play in that country’s open tournament.
+One of his greatest achievements was mobilizing fellow tennis players to show social responsibility and financially support the foundation he created to fight AIDS, a disease he contracted through a blood transfusion.

-One of the greatest advocates for social justice and maybe the best boxer of all time Muhammad Ali (born Cassius Clay), was stripped of the heavyweight title for being a conscientious objector refusing to be drafted into the Army during the Vietnam War and almost sacrificed his athletic career for his beliefs.
-Until his death in 2016, he remained a vocal advocate for civil rights and other causes.
+One of the greatest advocates for social justice and arguably the best boxer of all time, Muhammad Ali (born Cassius Clay).
+He was stripped of the heavyweight title for being a conscientious objector during the Vietnam War.
+He almost sacrificed his athletic career for his beliefs.
+Until his death in 2016, Ali remained a vocal advocate for civil rights and other causes.

-Present-day athletes keep fighting for social change as well.
-From Colin Kaepernick taking the knee during the US national anthem, to raise awareness and protest police brutality against black Americans, to Serena Williams openly criticizing tennis tournament organizers for paying uneven competition prizes to men and women athletes.
-Sport is at the center stage of social change right now and it is expected that it will continue to provide a platform for athletes to create positive change and achieve social justice.
+Present-day athletes continue fighting for social change.
+From Colin Kaepernick taking a knee during the U.S. national anthem to protest police brutality against black Americans, to Serena Williams openly criticizing tennis organizers for paying uneven competition prizes to male and female athletes.
+Sport is at the centre stage of social change and will likely continue providing a platform for athletes to create positive change and achieve social justice.

 For more information about the history of activism in sport, please contact us at [email protected].